joshnicholas/blog/words/its-not-malice-but-incompetence-thatll-kill-us.md

 ---
-title: It"s not malice but incompetence that"ll kill us
+title: Its not malice but incompetence thatll kill us
 date: 2019-12-07
 ---